Rahulkhinchi03/Rahulkhinchi03/README.md

  ### About Me 🚀

 🎓 Hi there!
 I'm Rahul Khinchi, a Computer Science and Engineering junior.
-As an [Onboardbase](https://onboardbase.com/) Developer Advocate Intern, I am sharpening my skills in the industry while pursuing my passion projects.
-I was selected as a Google Summer of Code Mentee in 2022, where I automated the release process of [Checkstyle](https://checkstyle.org/), gaining valuable experience in open-source development and collaboration.In addition, I work as a Contract Based DevRel at [Pynt.io](https://www.pynt.io/) for India Region and a part-time developer advocate at [Syncloop](https://www.syncloop.com/).
+As an [Onboardbase](https://onboardbase.com/) Developer Advocate Intern and a part-time developer advocate at [Syncloop](https://www.syncloop.com/)., I am sharpening my skills in the industry while pursuing my passion projects.
+I was selected as a Google Summer of Code Mentee in 2022, where I automated the release process of [Checkstyle](https://checkstyle.org/), gaining valuable experience in open-source development and collaboration.
+In addition, I worked as a Contract Based DevRel at [Pynt.io](https://www.pynt.io/) for India Region.

 I am a founder of the DeCodeCafe Community and a GitHub Campus Expert.
 I have held leadership roles as a Beta Microsoft Learn Student Ambassador and Google Developer Students Club Lead.